hjgode/win-mobile-code/iHook3/ReadMe.txt

 	3.1.3	changed isIntermec check
 			old: if (bDoCheckIntermec && IsIntermec() != 0)
 			new: if (bDoCheckIntermec && (IsIntermec() != 0))
-*/
+	3.1.4	added UseLogging and bUseLogging to enable/disable logging to file */

 optional arg: